simonlindgren/jupyterhub-configuration/README.md

 We now have certificates in the `/etc/letsencrypt/live/<your.address>` folder: `fullchain.pem` is the certificate, and `privkey.pem` is the key file.

-Now generate a config file for Jupyterhub.
-I cd’d back up to root (`cd /`), and created it there:
+Now generate a config file for Jupyterhub in the standard UNIX filesystem location:

 ```
+mkdir /etc/jupyterhub
+cd /etc/jupyterhub
 jupyterhub --generate-config
 ```
 Edit the config file: